Mark2Mark/Skedge/README.md

 🤓 “Skedge” lets you focus on the essence of code you need in order to get your idea to the canvas.
 - No GlyphsApp restart for every change you make.
-- No extra code that you don’t understand the use for.
+- No extra code that you don't understand the use for.
 - No file and folder overload.
+- Line numbers in the editor gutter for easy navigation.

 **“Skedge” is your playground,** your tool to explore how to use python to build incredible tools for your type design workflow.
 Visual feedback in realtime is something that we designers always strive for.